 Problem-based learning (PBL) begins with intricate scenarios that tie scientific content to real-world experiences, making it more pertinent for learners' future careers.
 Research on PBL has shown positive impacts on student outcomes such as attendance, memory retention, and conceptual understanding.
 This suggests that students not only enjoy but also reap benefits from this type of learning.

-The success of PBL may be partly owing to the neurobiology of learning which favors the idea that actively tackling problems enhances both memory and comprehension.
-Because PBL utilizes active learning strategies, it helps forge more durable memories by connecting new information with what students already know.
+The success of PBL may be partly owing to the neurobiology of learning which favours the idea that actively tackling problems enhances both memory and comprehension.
+Because PBL utilises active learning strategies, it helps forge more durable memories by connecting new information with what students already know.
 This connection enables better understanding and application of knowledge in different contexts.

 Furthermore, by promoting cooperative work, PBL encourages critical thinking and self-assessment, letting students engage thoroughly with the material and with each other.